 There are hundreds of authors among University College alumni and faculty.

-About 3,000 Canadian literature books which once belonged to the Canadian poet, Al Purdy (for use within the UC Library).
+About 3,000 Canadian literature books which once belonged to the Canadian poet, Al Purdy (by appointment only; please contact the UC Librarian).

 Our study space offers: